 Looks like not much has changed since 2008 since I would also describe the Ariel Cabernet Sauvignon as ‘undrinkable’.

 But, happily, that was the only one.
 While the other wines certainly weren’t spectacular, they were definitely drinkable and it really all comes down to personal preference.
 If you want something on the Honest Kids’ fruit juice side, go with the Sutter Home Fre.
 If you want something more “wine-like” (i.e. oaky) then go with the St. Regis.

 But the stars of the show were the two non-alcoholic sparklers.
 Both the Sutter Home Fre and St. Regis Brut were actually quite drinkable and pleasant.
 They essentially tasted like drier versions of Martinelli’s sparkling apple ciders.
-The bubbles followed the trend of the house styles for each producer with the Sutter Home Fre being slightly sweeter and more “Martinelli-like” while the St. Regis was drier and more “wine-like” with even a bit of toastiness.
+The bubbles followed the trend of the house styles for each producer.
+The Sutter Home Fre was slightly sweeter and more “Martinelli-like” while the St. Regis was drier and more “wine-like” with even a bit of toastiness.

-If I was having a party and wanted a non-alcoholic option for adults, both sparklers are something that I would happily purchase and provide for my guests.
+If I was having a party, I would happily buy both sparklers as a non-alcoholic options for adults.
 As for the others, I would be interested in exploring some of the mocktail recipes found on their sites.
-They weren’t bad on their own (except for the Ariel, of course) but not anything I would be eager to try again.
+They weren’t bad on their own (except for the Ariel) but not anything I would be eager to try again.